Folarinnn/baimtwo/README.md

 </url_example>
 ```

-- This prompt is needed so that the prsigned url response will be formatted a certain way when images are generated.
+- This prompt helps provide the agent an example on formatting the response of a presigned url when images are generated.
+Additionally, provide  an option of using a [custom parser Lambda function](https://docs.aws.amazon.com/bedrock/latest/userguide/lambda-parser.html) for more specific formatting.

-- Scroll to the bottom and select the orange button `Save and exit`.
+- Scroll to the bottom and select the button `Save and exit`.

 ### Step 6: Test various models

 - On the right, you should see an option  to test the agent with a user input field.
 Below are a few prompts that you can test.
-However, you can become creative if you all and test variations.
+However, we encourage you to become creative and test variations of input.
 - One thing to note before testing.
-When you do text-to-image or image-to-text, the sample code references the same .png file statically.
+When you do text-to-image or image-to-text, the project code references the same .png file statically.
 In an ideal environment, this step can be configured to be more dynamically.

 ``` prompt